Configuration

 Patterns are matched with globset.
 Gitignore-style shorthand works: a bare name like *.md matches at any depth, and a trailing slash (build/) matches a directory’s contents.
 Gitignore negation (!pattern) is not supported.

-Pandoc Compatibility
+Compatibility Targets

 • 3.9 (default): match Pandoc 3.9 behavior.